Alaska - George Stewart, MD

 Kansas - Julie Stewart, MD, MPH

 Julie Stewart, MD, MPH, is board certified in internal medicine and pediatrics and currently practices at Community Health Center of Southeast Kansas in Pittsburg, Kansas, the largest community health center in the state of Kansas.
+She is the medical director of the addiction treatment service at Community Health Center implementing medication assisted therapy for patients dealing with addiction.
 She graduated from the University of Kansas School of Medicine and completed her post graduate education at the University of Kentucky Chandler Medical Center.
 She received her master's in public health from the University of Kansas with a concentration in health policy and administration.
 She is currently using her passion for holistic medicine as the physician champion for her organization’s integration of primary and behavioral healthcare including implementation of the behavioral health consultant model in the Pittsburg Clinic.

 Maine - Brian O'Donnell, MD